3 Best Hiking Trails in Lincoln, NE

 Since 1977

-Wilderness Park provides a distinct environment with plenty of natural wildlife.
+"Wilderness Park is committed to providing a distinct environment with plenty of natural wildlife.
 The trail is a 17.5-mile loop with an elevation gain of 347 feet.
-The trail has an east-side gravel parking lot, which is a great place to rest before hiking.
-Wildlife spots are accessible near clearings and benches along the trail and have small beaches and fishing holes.
-Wilderness Park features extensive dirt walking trails, single-track biking, and horse trails.
-Signs along the trails denote each trail type.
-The 6.5-mile Jamaica North Trail in broken limestone is mainly located within the park.
-The hiking trail has been listed as part of the National Recreation Trails Program.
-Wilderness Park has plenty of parking in gravel lots, picnic tables, and trash cans.
+The trail has an east-side gravel parking lot, which is a great place to rest before starting the hike.
+Wildlife viewing spots are accessible near clearings and benches along the trail, which also feature small beaches and fishing holes.
+The trail also features extensive dirt walking trails, single-track biking, and horse trails.
+This hiking trail has been listed as part of the National Recreation Trails Program.
+Wilderness Park has spacious parking in gravel lots, picnic tables, and trash cans for more comfort.

 Reviews | Play Video | Write a Review